Triceratops: Torosaurus as growth stage of Triceratops

-Torosaurus is a ceratopsid genus first identified from a pair of skulls in 1891, two years after the identification of Triceratops by Charles Marsh.
-The genus Torosaurus resembles Triceratops in geological age, distribution, anatomy and size and it has been recognised as a close relative.
-Its distinguishing features are an elongated skull and the presence of two fenestrae, or holes, in the frill.
-Paleontologists investigating dinosaur ontogeny (growth and development of individuals over the life span) in Montana's Hell Creek Formation have recently presented evidence that the two represent a single genus.
+Torosaurus is a ceratopsid genus first identified from a pair of skulls in 1891, two years after the identification of Triceratops by Othneil Charles Marsh.
+The genus Torosaurus resembles Triceratops in geological age, distribution, anatomy, and size, so it has been recognised as a close relative.
+Its distinguishing features are an elongated skull and the presence of two ovular fenestrae in the frill.
+Paleontologists investigating dinosaur ontogeny in Montana's Hell Creek Formation have recently presented evidence that the two represent a single genus.

 John Scannella, in a paper presented in Bristol at the conference of the Society of Vertebrate Paleontology (September 25, 2009), reclassified Torosaurus as especially mature Triceratops individuals, perhaps representing a single sex.
 Horner, Scannella's mentor at Bozeman Campus, Montana State University, noted that ceratopsian skulls consist of metaplastic bone.
 A characteristic of metaplastic bone is that it lengthens and shortens over time, extending and resorbing to form new shapes.
 Significant variety is seen even in those skulls already identified as Triceratops, Horner said, "where the horn orientation is backwards in juveniles and forward in adults".
 Approximately 50% of all subadult Triceratops skulls have two thin areas in the frill that correspond with the placement of "holes" in Torosaurus skulls, suggesting that holes developed to offset the weight that would otherwise have been added as maturing Triceratops individuals grew longer frills.
 A paper describing these findings in detail was published in July 2010 by Scannella and Horner.
 It formally argues that Torosaurus and the similar contemporary Nedoceratops are synonymous with Triceratops.

-The assertion ignited debate.
-Andrew Farke had in 2006 stressed that, apart from the frill, no systematic differences could be found between Torosaurus and Triceratops.
+The assertion has since ignited much debate.
+Andrew Farke had, in 2006, stressed that no systematic differences could be found between Torosaurus and Triceratops, apart from the frill.
 He nevertheless disputed Scannella's conclusion by arguing in 2011 that the proposed morphological changes required to "age" a Triceratops into a Torosaurus would be without precedent among ceratopsids.
 Such changes would include the growth of additional epoccipitals, reversion of bone texture from an adult to immature type and back to adult again, and growth of frill holes at a later stage than usual.
 A study by Nicholas Longrich and Daniel Field analyzed 35 specimens of both Triceratops and Torosaurus.
 The authors concluded that Triceratops individuals too old to be considered immature forms are represented in the fossil record, as are Torosaurus individuals too young to be considered fully mature adults.
 The synonymy of Triceratops and Torosaurus cannot be supported, they said, without more convincing intermediate forms than Scannella and Horner initially produced.
 Scannella's Triceratops specimen with a hole on its frill, they argued, could represent a diseased or malformed individual rather than a transitional stage between an immature Triceratops and mature Torosaurus form.